TheDev6/Treadmill/README.md

 # Treadmill
 A smiple retry library.
-It's just a fancy do while loop without the cognitive load of 'retry policies' that amount to nothing more than an exception type check.
+It's just a fancy do while loop without 'retry policies'.

 ```cs
 var retry = new Tread();